-- 1. Article 5 (Most-Favoured-Nation Treatment) does not apply to treatment accorded by a Party under a bilateral or multilateral international agreement in force or signed, for Canada, prior to January 1, 1994, and, for the Federal Republic of Nigeria, prior to January 1, 1960.
+1. Article 5 does not apply to treatment accorded by a Party under a bilateral or multilateral international agreement in force or signed prior to the entry into force of this Agreement.

-- 2. Article 5 (Most-Favoured-Nation Treatment) does not apply to treatment accorded by a Party under an existing or future bilateral or multilateral agreement:
+2. Article 5 does not apply to treatment accorded by a Party under an existing or future bilateral, regional or multilateral agreement:

-- (a) establishing, strengthening or expanding a free trade area or customs union;
+- (a) establishing, strengthening or expanding an economic union, monetary union, free trade area or customs union;

 - (b) relating to:

 - (i) aviation;

-- (ii) fisheries;
+- (ii) fisheries; or

 - (iii) maritime matters, including salvage.

-ANNEX III
+ANNEX IV